The Constitution of India

 - 71 Matters relating to, or connected with, the election of a President or Vice-President.

-- 72 Power of President to grant pardons, etc., and to suspend, remit or commute sentences in certain cases.
+- Article 72 Power of President to grant pardons, etc., and to suspend, remit or commute sentences in certain cases.

 - 73 The extent of executive power of the Union.